Linear Discriminant Analysis with the Randomized Kaczmarz Method: Numerical Experiments

-Table \ref{tab:occupancy} shows comparisons between LDA-GM, LDA-LS, and LDA-RK.
-The top portion of Table \ref{tab:occupancy} shows the coefficients of the direction vectors from LDA-GM, LDA-LS, and a single iterate of LDA-RK with $c=0.9$ and $k=100{,}000$ iterations.
-We indicate the choice of the least squares (LS) and optimal intercepts (opt) in subscript.
-The middle portion shows the angles between the LDA-GM direction and the LDA-LS and LDS-RK directions.
-The bottom portion shows the overall and class-specific classification accuracies (with the classes denoted in subscript) from each approach including the intercept term when available.
+Table \ref{tab:occupancy} depicts comparisons between gmLDA, lsLDA, and rkLDA.
+The top portion reports the coefficients of the classifiers from gmLDA, lsLDA, and a single iterate of rkLDA with $c=0.9$ and $k=100{,}000$ iterations with the least squares (LS) and optimal intercepts (opt) indicated in subscript.
+The middle reports the angles of the lsLDA and rkLDS solutions from the gmLDA classifier.
+The bottom reports the overall and class-specific classification accuracy (with classes denoted in subscript) including the intercept whenever possible.
 Values for the number of iterations $k$ come from an equally spaced sequence of ten numbers from $10^{3}$ to $10^{6}$.
 Therefore, $k$ ranges from $1000$ to approximately $1{,}000{,}000$.

-We observe that the LDA-LS direction vector is the same as the one from LDA-GM up to a scaling factor of $1.17$.
-Therefore, LDA-GM and LDA-LS produce the same LDA directions and the angle between the two is $0$.
-Meanwhile, the LDA-RK direction vector after $k=100{,}000$ iterations is $4.63$ degrees away from the LDA-GM direction.
-Both LDA-LS and LDA-RK produce overall accuracy that is very comparable to that of LDA-GM.
+The lsLDA and gmLDA coefficients are the same up to a scaling factor of $1.17$.
+Therefore, gmLDA and lsLDA produce the same classifiers and the angle between them is $0$.
+Meanwhile, the rkLDA solution after $k=100{,}000$ iterations is $4.63$ degrees from the gmLDA classifier.
+Both lsLDA and rkLDA produce overall accuracy that is very comparable to that of gmLDA.

-Figure \ref{fig:occupancy_angle} depicts the mean angle (in degrees) between the LDA-GM and LDA-RK direction vectors obtained over 20 replicates as a function of the number of iterations $k$.
-Colored lines depict results from different step-size values $c$.
-Again, we observe that results with all step-sizes appear to approach the LDA-GM direction and larger step-sizes converge more quickly to a direction that is very close to the LDA-GM direction.

-Figure \ref{fig:occupancy_accuracy} depicts the mean overall classification accuracy of the LDA-RK direction vectors obtained over 20 replicates with the optimal intercept as a function of the number of iterations $k$.
-Colored lines depict results from different step-size values $c$ while the dashed gray line depicts the LDA-GM overall classification accuracy.
-Once again, the accuracy obtained with all choices of step-size $c$ approach the LDA-GM accuracy.
+Figure \ref{fig:occupancy_angle} depicts mean angle (in degrees) between gmLDA and rkLDA vectors from 20 replicates as a function of iterations $k$.
+Colored lines depict results from different step-sizes $c$.
+Results with all step-sizes appear to approach the gmLDA classifier and larger step-sizes converge more quickly to a solution that is close to the gmLDA classifier.
+Figure \ref{fig:occupancy_accuracy} depicts mean overall classification accuracy of the rkLDA solution from 20 replicates with the optimal intercept as a function of iterations $k$.
+Colored lines depict results from different step-sizes $c$ while the dashed gray line depicts gmLDA accuracy.
+Again, accuracy with all step-sizes $c$ approach gmLDA accuracy even before the angle from the gmLDA classifier is small.

-These results again illustrate how LDA-RK can achieve results that are very similar to that of LDA-GM while employing only a randomly selected row of the training data in each iteration $k$.
-Therefore, LDA-RK offers a potent alternative to full data Gaussian model LDA when the data may be too large for full data analysis.